-WPI Water based services

-Work package I analyses the impacts of changes in key climate drivers on water resources at different spatial scales.
+WPI Water based services Work package I analyses the impacts of changes in key climate drivers on water resources at different spatial scales.
 The climate effect on erosion processes is of special interest in Yanhe basin, while nitrogen loading is of concern in Vanajavesi.
 Physical and statistical models will be used and their performance compared at the different study areas.
-The models to be studied include HBV, INCA, RUSLE and weighted regression analysis.
-Impact response surfaces will be evaluated to assess probabilities of climate change impacts.
+The models to be studied include HBV, INCA, RUSLE.